 In that case, it’s a great idea to take a moment to gather and organise your thoughts at the end of the day.
 Keeping a journal is an excellent way to do it.

 Putting your questions and ideas (and sometimes frustration, too!) on paper will simply get them out of your head.

-This will clear up your mind and help your brain to process things more quickly.
+This will clear up your mind and help your brain process things more quickly.
 You’ll become more aware of the things you’re struggling with.
-That way you’ll pay them more attention next time the topics come up.
+That way you’ll pay them more attention next time the same topics come up.

 Moreover, no matter what pace you’re making progress at, it’s invaluable to have some sort of an outlet for your thoughts.
 Especially if you’re not finding time to learn every day, it’s even more important to structure your thoughts in some way.